 When we give a suspect description to an officer, we describe that person in a certain

-White male adult about 5’ feet 7”tall, blond hair, blue eyes, with a mustache and goatee.
+White male adult about 5’ feet 7” tall, blond hair, blue eyes, with a mustache and goatee.

-The subject is wearing a red jacket, blue flannel shirt with a white t-shirt underneath, black belt with a rodeo type belt buckle, blue jeans and brown cowboy boots.
+The subject is wearing a red jacket, blue flannel shirt with a white t-shirt underneath, black belt with a rodeo-type belt buckle, blue jeans, and brown cowboy boots.

 Information Needed If A Vehicle Was Involved

 How would one give information to the Dispatcher or Call Taker if a vehicle was involved?
 There are certain questions asked, and in a certain order for a vehicle description.
-The reason we ask these questions in this way is because the officer responding to the call may spot a similar vehicle on the way to your call, the same color or year or the same make or body style.
+The reason we ask these questions in this way is that the officer responding to the call may spot a similar vehicle on the way to your call, the same color or year, or the same make or body style.
 If possible, we would like the license plate too.